Hans Holbein the Younger

 One of the worlds most innovative and accomplished painters, a Holbein portrait is instantly recognizable.
 He created dazzling narratives with the vision of a thoroughly Renaissance mind.
 His paintings are truly masterpieces made with both skillfulness and imagination.

 .Holbein was steeped in palace intrigue and was known as a shrewd social climber.
 According to his biographer, Mary Schell Hoke Bacon "Meantime, Sir Thomas More had fallen into disfavor with the King and was to lose his head, but it is written that the artist's portraits "betray nothing of this tragedy."
 He was as ready to climb to fame by the favor of his generous patron's enemies as he had been to accept the offices of Sir Thomas More.
-He painted the portraits of several of the wives of Henry VIII., and it may be said that there was a good deal of that monarch's temperament to be found in Holbein himself.
+He painted the portraits of several of the wives of Henry VIII, and it may be said that there was a good deal of that monarch's temperament to be found in Holbein himself.
 Take him all in all, Hans was as detestable as a man as he was excellent as a painter."

 Holbein painted nearly all of the kings wives as well as his ministers.
 His greatest masterpiece He was not much of a family man.
 According to his biographer, Mary Schell Hoke Bacon, "Holbein married and beat his wife; had several children and took care of none of them.
 His wife grew to look old and worn while he remained a gay looking sport, quite tired of one whom he had had on his hands for ten years.
 He wandered everywhere and left his family to shift for itself."